reactGo/reactGo/README.md

 2. Webpack [config file](https://github.com/choonkending/react-webpack-node/blob/master/webpack/webpack.config.prod.js)
 3. Express server
 4. Mongoose for MongoDB
-5. Procfile to enable deployment to Heroku.
+5. Procfile to enable deployment to Heroku

 ## Why redux?
 I'm really a fan of this implementation.
 The main principles of having: